-On September 21, 2009, the Company closed on a securities purchase agreement with Teva Pharmaceutical Industries Limited ("Teva"), under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
-Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement ("RELO") pursuant to which the Company agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
-On January 19, 2011, the Company entered into a second amendment to the securities purchase agreement in which Teva purchased 2,334,515 shares of the common stock of the company for gross proceeds of \$3.95 million.
-On November 27, 2012, the Company and Teva entered into a second amendment to the RELO agreement, pursuant to which Teva provided the Company with an additional \$926,000 of research funding for the development of RX-3117, which was recorded as restricted cash on the Company's balance sheet.
-The contribution from the second amendment was recorded in deferred research and development arrangements on the balance sheet, and costs incurred for the development of RX-3117 are paid from restricted cash, and reduce the deferred research and development arrangement and therefore, are not an expense in the Company's statement of operations.
-As of June 30, 2013 and December 31, 2012, the Company had proceeds remaining of \$531,379, and \$876,000, respectively, which is included in deferred research and development arrangements on the balance sheet.
-During the three and six months ended June 30, 2013, \$210,000 and \$344,621 was reduced from the deferred research and development arrangement for costs incurred for the development of RX-3117, respectively.
+On September 21, 2009, the Company closed on a securities purchase agreement (the "Purchase Agreement") with Teva Pharmaceutical Industries Limited ("Teva"), and contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement (the "RELO Agreement") pursuant to which the Company agreed to use proceeds from the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
+On November 27, 2012, the Company and Teva entered into a second amendment to the RELO Agreement, pursuant to which Teva provided the Company with an additional \$926,000 of research funding for the development of RX-3117, which was recorded as restricted cash on the Company's balance sheet.
+The contribution from the second amendment was recorded in deferred research and development arrangement arrangement arrangement of RX-3117 are paid from restricted cash, reduce the deferred research and development arrangement and therefore, are not an expense in the Company's statement of operations.
+As of September 30, 2013 and December 31, 2012, the Company had proceeds remaining of \$471,679 and \$876,000, respectively, which are included in deferred research and development arrangements on the balance sheet.
+During the three and nine months ended September 30, 2013, \$59,700 and \$404,321 were reduced from the deferred research and development arrangement for costs incurred for the development of RX-3117, respectively.
+On August 28, 2013, the Company announced that Teva had decided not to exercise its option to license RX-3117, and as a result, the RELO Agreement was terminated.
+The proceeds remaining from the restricted cash either will be used to pay for unbilled expenses or will be returned to Teva.